eric-zeng/catfish-corner/README.md

 Here are the main components of the project:

-**Discord bot** (`src/bot.ts`) — A persistent [discord.js](https://discord.js.org) process that listens for catfishing.net results in configured channels and writes them to a local SQLite database.
+**Discord bot** (`src/bot.ts`) — A persistent [discord.js](https://discord.js.org) process that listens for catfishing.net results in a configured channel and writes them to a local SQLite database.
 On startup and every hour it backfills any messages missed while offline.
+It also reacts to each result with an emoji based on the score, and posts a daily summary at 9pm ET.

-**Database** (`data/catfish.db`) — SQLite database -- where all of the raw results are stored.
-The bot writes to this, it can also be populated by the backfill script.
+**Database** (`data/catfish.db`) — SQLite database where all raw results are stored.
+The bot writes to this; it can also be populated by the backfill script.

-**Python analysis pipeline** (`pipeline/`) — Scripts here compute aggregate stats and generate HTML or other outputs for the frontend.
-The entry point is `pipeline/generate.py`.
+**Python analysis pipeline** (`pipeline/`) — Scripts that compute aggregate stats and generate JSON outputs for the frontend.
+The entry point is `pipeline/run.py`.

-**Templates** (`templates/`) — Jinja2 templates for rendering the site.

-**Static site** (`site/`) — This directory contains the generated static site, and is pushed to the `gh-pages` branch on every update.
+**Static site** (`site/`) — Contains the generated static site, pushed to the `gh-pages` branch on every update.
+Uses React 18 + Babel Standalone loaded from CDN — no build step.
 The pipeline and deploy are triggered automatically by the bot whenever new results are written.

 ### Pipeline

-Here's how it all fits together:

 1. Bot listens for new catfishing.net posts
-2. New post is parsed and inserted into the SQLite database
+2. New post is parsed, inserted into SQLite, and the bot reacts with a score-based emoji
 3. Bot triggers the Python pipeline to regenerate the site
-4. Pipeline reads from the database, aggregates and computes stats, and renders HTML templates
+4. Pipeline reads from the database, aggregates stats, and writes JSON to `site/`
 5. Updated static site is deployed to GitHub Pages
+6. At 9pm ET, the bot posts a daily summary to the channel (skipped if no results were posted that day)

 ## How to run